DoeringChristian/drjit/docs/freeze.rst

 optimization on the intermediary code.
 Dr.Jit therefore caches this step by default using a hash of the assembled IR code.
 As mentioned in the :ref:`_eval` page, changing literal values can cause re-compilation of the kernel and result in a significant performance bottleneck.
-Memoization of compilation significantly reduces the overhead that otherwise would be encountered.
 However, the first two steps of tracing the Python code and generating the intermediary representation can still be expensive.
 This feature tries to address this performance bottleneck, by introducing the :py:func:`drjit.freeze` decorator.
 If a function is annotated with this decorator, Dr.Jit will try to cache the tracing and assembly steps as well.
 When a frozen function is called the first time, Dr.Jit will analyze the inputs, and then trace the function once, capturing all kernels lauched.
 On subsequent calls to the function Dr.Jit will try to find previous recordings with compatible input layouts.
-If such a recording is found, it will launch it instead of re-tracing the function.
+If such a recording is found, it will be launched instead of re-tracing the function.
 This skips tracing and assembly of kernels, as well as compilation, reducing the time spent not executing kernels.

 .. code-block:: python